Work Stress & Burnout

 - Headache, pain, and neurological symptom review

-- Medical review for thyroid disease, B12 deficiency, anemia, diabetes, vitamin D deficiency, and other contributors
+- Medical review for thyroid disease, vitamin B12 deficiency, anemia, diabetes, vitamin D deficiency, and other contributors

-- Sleep study / PSG if snoring, choking, daytime sleepiness, morning headache, or sleep apnea risk is present
+- Sleep study or PSG when snoring, choking, daytime sleepiness, morning headaches, or sleep apnea risk is present

-- ECG if palpitations, chest symptoms, or cardiovascular concerns are present
+- ECG when palpitations, chest symptoms, faintness, or cardiovascular concerns are present

-- EEG only if spells, blackouts, seizure-like episodes, or episodic confusion are present
+- EEG only when spells, blackouts, seizure-like episodes, or episodic confusion are present

 Treatment Approach